Auckland Art Gallery: Dame Jenny Gibbs

+Robertson

 In 2009, it was announced that American investor Julian Robertson would donate art valued at $115 million to the Auckland Art Gallery.
 The donation included works by Paul Cézanne, Paul Gauguin, Pablo Picasso, Henri Matisse, Piet Mondrian, Salvador Dalí, Georges Braque, André Derain, Fernand Léger, Pierre Bonnard and Henri Fantin-Latour, and was the largest of its kind in Australasia.
 Following the donation, the Kitchener Street rooms were named the Julian and Josie Robertson Galleries.
+On Robertson's death in 2022 the collection became incorporated with the collections of the Auckland Art Gallery and in celebration were shown in full in 2024.

+Google Art Project

 On 4 April 2012, it was announced that the Auckland Art Gallery would join the Google Art project.
 "It is a fantastic opportunity to share with the rest of the world some of the best of our New Zealand and international collection", said RFA Gallery Director Chris Saines.
 "People can learn about and enjoy New Zealand art up close even when they are on the other side of the planet."
 Auckland Art Gallery has contributed 85 artworks to the project: 56 are from its New Zealand Pacific collection and 29 by international artists.
 The Gallery's two Senior Curators, Ron Brownson (New Zealand and Pacific Art) and Mary Kisler (Mackelvie Collection, International Art), selected the works.
 Examples of New Zealand art now available via Google Art Project include Colin McCahon's On Building Bridges (1952) and paintings by Frances Hodgkins.